 Occupational therapists trained in sensory integration dysfunction and therapeutic strategies guides children through individual treatment programs.

-Receive your Sensory Integration packet by calling Easterseals Family Services at 800.75.SEALS.
+In Southeast Michigan, you can receive your Sensory Integration Therapy packet by calling Easterseals Michigan's Family Services at 800.75.SEALS.